 Design 360 will walk you through the design and certification phase of a knock down and rebuild and help you create a beautiful custom home design.
 We’ll work with you to ensure you’re happy with every tiny detail of your new home prior to construction.

 We will take your vision and put it on paper, and then take it one step further.
-With our state-of-the-art Digital Life Size Plan Walkthroughs at our head office in North Lakes you can have the unique experience of walking through your new home while it’s still just a plan!
+With our state-of-the-art Digital Full Size Plan Walkthroughs at our head office in North Lakes you can have the unique experience of walking through your new home while it’s still just a plan!

 We use the latest technology to project your plans onto the floor of our custom-built studio on a 1:1 scale.
 You can walk through your home plan and make changes before making the final decision.
 It takes the guesswork out of designing your new home.